What Is Patentable?

 - The invention was known or used by others in the United States before the patent applicant invented it.

-- The invention was patented or described in any printed publication, before the patent applicant invented it.
+- The invention was patented or described in any printed publication before the patent applicant invented it.

 Types of Products Ineligible for Patent Protection

-- For example, the Atomic Energy Act of 1954 excludes the patenting of inventions useful solely in using special nuclear material or atomic energy for atomic weapons.
-The reason for this was simple; to patent an invention, the means of making the invention must be disclosed to the world in sufficient detail that others could duplicate it by following the directions.
-The United States did not want its nuclear technology, especially weapons technology, to be reproducible across the world.
-Another major exclusion in some foreign countries is pharmaceutical products.
-Certain nations consider it immoral to patent medicines, which sometimes has the effect of making them more expensive and less available to sick people.
+- For example, the Atomic Energy Act of 1954 excludes patenting inventions solely useful in using unique nuclear material or atomic energy for atomic weapons.
+The reason for this was simple.
+To patent an invention, the means of making the invention must be disclosed to the world in sufficient detail so that others can duplicate it by following the directions.
+The United States did not want its nuclear technology, mainly weapons technology, to be reproducible worldwide.

+- Certain nations consider it immoral to patent medicines, which sometimes has the effect of making them more expensive and less available to sick people.

-Need Help Determining What is Patentable?
+Need Help Determining What Is Patentable?